How the University's Mental Health Advisers can help you with a long-term mental health condition

 If you're a student and feel depressed, held back by anxiety, or troubled by your thoughts, feelings, or behaviour, we're here to help.

-How talking therapy could help you and how to access it if you think you might benefit
+How talking therapy could help you and how to access it

 You can talk to an adviser by phone or live chat 24 hours a day through our Be Well - Talk Now service